phamann/rollup-plugin-hash/README.md

 }
 ```

-### input
+### manifestKey

 Type: `string`
 Default: `bundle.dest`
 Required: `false`

-The name of your filename intro used in creating manifest.
+The filename used as the input key in the generated manifest map.
-Useful for unique build setups with manifests or builds with full path resolves.
+Useful in certain build setups where `path.resolve` is needed as `bundle.dest` but not in the manifest.

 # License